 After a traditional breakfast, depart to Merzouga via the village of Er Rachidia and Erfoud, through Tizi Ntalghomt and the Ziz Valley.
 Stop in Er Rachidia for a couscous presentation, which has been a part of Moroccan tradition for centuries, followed by local music and couscous lunch, one of Morocco’s most ancient and famous cities, known as the date capital of Morocco.
 Visit the ancient and now-dry khettara (aqueducts) near Er Rachidia, part of the nearly 300 km of subsurface irrigation channels excavated beginning in the 14th century and operational until the 1970’s.
 Continue to Merzouga and meet your cameleers who will guide you to your desert camp for sunset over the dunes of Erg Chebbi.
 Enjoy a desert dinner followed by traditional Saharan music around the campfire and night in luxury tents (Orient Luxury Desert Camp).
 (B, L, D)

-After watching sunrise over the dunes, and a desert breakfast, depart for Skoura via the village of Rissani, crossing the vast palm oasis of Tafilalet with many ksours.
+After watching sunrise over the dunes, and a desert breakfast, depart for Boutaghrar Skoura via the village of Rissani, crossing the vast palm oasis of Tafilalet with many ksours.
 Experience landscapes alternating between huge desert plateaus and oases, such as those of Goulmima.
+Have a cultural geologic presentation on pre-Cambrian life through the fossils of Morocco.
+Visit the ancient and now-dry khettara (aqueducts) near Er Rachidia, part of the nearly 300 km of subsurface irrigation channels excavated beginning in the 14th century and operational until the 1970’s.
 Stop for lunch in Tinghir and visit the traditional adobe architecture of the ancient Jewish quarter of Tinghir.
-Hike the magnificent Tinejdad palm grove, which stretches 30 miles (48 km).
-Continue to walk in the impressive valley of Todra Gorge.
-Arrive at your guesthouse in Skoura, a fertile oasis lined with immense palm groves, in the late afternoon and relax with a traditional hammam before dinner and the night (Dar Chamaa or similar).
+Hike and the magnificent Tinejdad palm grove, which stretches 30 miles.
+Continue to walk in the impressive valley of Todra Gorge. and through Kalaat M’Gouna and Tourbist to reach the village of Bou Tharar in the Rose Valley.
+Arrive at your guesthouse in Skoura, a fertile oasis lined with immense palm groves, in the late afternoon and relax with a traditional hammam before dinner and the night (Kasbah ChemsAit Ben Moro).
 (B, D)

 After breakfast, depart early morning for Marrakech through the Rose Valley and Ait Said, Tourbist, and Tamalout to reach the village of Bou-Thahrar.
-Pass through the home of Morocco’s Rose Festival, El Kelâa M’Gouna (commonly referred to as the Valley of Roses).
+P and pass through the home of Morocco’s Rose Festival, El Kelâa M’Gouna (commonly referred to as the Valley of Roses).
 Continue along the road of many kasbahs and on to visit the stunning Ait Ben Haddou Kasbah, a UNESCO World Heritage Site.
 Stop for lunch and continue to Marrakech crossing the High Atlas Mountain pass of Tizi-n-Tichka.
-Arrive in Marrakech at your guesthouse in the afternoon before dinner and the night (Radisson Blu or similar).
+Arrive in Marrakech at your guesthouse in the afternoon before dinner and the night (2Ciels).
 (B, D)

 DAY 8 – Marrakech – Behind the Doors Culture tour

 After breakfast, visit Jardins Marjorelle, built by the painter Jacques Marjorelle, and the former home of Yves Saint Laurent and its spectacular Berber Museum.
 Visit Bahia Palace to learn about Moorish architecture.
 Stop for lunch along the way and set off to explore the local culture via a tour of the daily life of Moroccan people through a “behind the doors” culture tour: a visit to a communal bakery, a walk through a local food market, and a visit to a traditional hammam and fondouk, an historic trading place for merchants from across North Africa.
 Take in the sites at Jemma el Fna, a UNESCO World Heritage Site, which for centuries has been an incredible world of native theater: snakes, musicians, dancers, storytellers, and fortune-tellers.
-Spend free time in the medina, stop for dinner on your own, and return to your guesthouse for the night (Radisson Blu or similar).
+Spend free time in the medina, stop for dinner on your own, and return to your guesthouse and relax with a traditional hammam and spa forand the night (2Ciels).
 (B)

 DAY 9 – Marrakech- Casablanca

 After a traditional breakfast, depart for Casablanca.
 Explore the most emblematic points of Casablanca: the Hassan II Mosque, the second largest mosque in the world including a minaret 690 feet high and one the few mosques open to non-Muslims.
 Visit the Boulevard de la Corniche, stop for lunch and take a walking tour of Mohamed V and United Nations Squares.
 Optional Farewell Dinner at Rick’s Café on your own and return to your guesthouse for the night.
-(B, L) (Art Palace Suites & Spa)
+(B, L) (Hotel le Casablanca)

 DAY 10 – Casablanca – Casablanca Airport

-After a traditional breakfast, transfer through FamTrips to the Casablanca Airport for your return flight to the U.S. Self-transfers or other transfers can be arranged depending on your departure time.
+After a traditional breakfast, transfer through FamTrips to the Casablanca Airport for your return flight to the After a traditional breakfast, transfer on 1 of the 2 group transfers offered through FamTrips to the Casablanca Airport for your return flight to the U.S. Self-transfers or other transfers can be arranged depending on your departure time.
 (B)

 Tour pricing includes: